palewire/first-pull-request/docs/edits.md

 # Edits

 When you arrive on the YAML page, you should see that the `text` attribute we saw earlier is absent.
-That confirms that poems has yet to be transcribed.
+That confirms that the poem has yet to be transcribed.

 ![A cummings.ee poem YAML file](_static/img/no-edits.png)